 Mara Shriver marries Arnold Schwarzenegger, by now a huge film star.
 He is Republican Governor of California from 2003 until 2011.
 She remains a Democrat.
 Their marriage ends in 2011.

-Future Vice Presidents Joe Biden and Al Gore evoke Kennedy strongly in their presidential bids as does the eventual nominee Massachusetts Governor Michael Dukakis.
-He loses to Bush in November.
+Future Vice Presidents Joe Biden and Al Gore evoke Kennedy strongly in their presidential bids as does the eventual nominee Massachusetts Governor, Michael Dukakis.

 Senator Dan Quayle unwisely compares himself to JFK in the vice presidential debate: